The Expert Guide to Buying Amazon Lightning Deals

 How Do Amazon Lightning Deals Work?

-Lightning Deals have a particular start time and are available one per customer, until the promotion period ends or the item is sold out.
-They often last for about six hours.
+Lightning Deals have a particular start time and are available only one per customer, until the promotion period ends — they often last for 4-12 hours — or or all the deals get claimed.
 When you add one to your cart, you have 15 minutes to complete your order to redeem the discount.
-If you don't check out within that time, the discount expires and another shopper gets a chance to claim the deal.
+If you don't check out in time, the discount expires and another shopper gets a chance to claim the deal.

 How Good Are Amazon Lightning Deals?